MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/support-and-ts.md

 Select **support request** to create a new support request that opens to the **Basics** tab of the Azure *Help + support* page by following the protocol below.

 >[!NOTE]
-> For technical support with third-party products that work with Microsoft Cloud App Security (for example, Box, Salesforce, and Google Workspace) contact the supplier of that product first.
+> For technical support with third-party products that work with Microsoft Defender for Cloud Apps (for example, Box, Salesforce, and Google Workspace) contact the supplier of that product first.

 ### Create an online support request